EwenQuim/ewenquim.github.io/articles/4-strategies-IPD.md

 ![Graph](../assets/4/control2-vs-all.png)

+Notice that the opponent's score is always 2 in this graph.
+But we might have a score lower than 2, so this strategy is quite useless, even if it it interesting...

 You can even set the opponent's score to 1, the minimum possible! (as it is the utility at the Nash equilibrium)

 *Control 1*